Paterson Police Seized 3 Loaded Guns From Two Juveniles, One Adult

-Paterson police seized three loaded guns – one of which had been stolen – in a series of separate incidents just days apart.
+Paterson police seized three loaded guns – one of which had been stolen – in a trio of separate incidents just days apart.

 Two of those taken into custody were each 17 years old, city public Safety Director Jerry Speziale said.